gao-hongnan/gaohn-probability-stats/_sources/machine_learning_algorithms/generative/naive_bayes/naive_bayes_concept.md

 2. Even if we can estimate all the parameters, we are essentially overfitting the data by memorizing the training data.
 There is no learning involved.
 ```

 This is where the "Naive" assumption comes in.
-The Naive Bayes' classifier assumes that the features are conditionally independent[^conditional-independence] given the class label, i.e.
+The Naive Bayes' classifier assumes that
-the features are conditionally independent given the class label.
+the features are conditionally independent[^conditional-independence] given the class label.

 More formally stated,